Best CBD for Arthritis

 Formulation

-Winner: CBDistillery and Elixinol
+Winner: CBDistillery

 We also consider things like the form of CBD used (full-spectrum is best, followed by broad-spectrum for those who don’t like or can’t have THC) and CBD potency.
 Products that contain more milligrams of CBD per dose have greater effects.
 We prefer high-potency products because they provide more CBD at a lower price, making them more suitable for serious conditions like arthritis.

-Elixinol offered our favorite blended formula, with 237mg of turmeric and 120mg of omega-3 fatty acids (DHA specifically) in each single-capsule serving.
+Elixinol offers our favorite blended formula, with 237mg of turmeric and 120mg of omega-3 fatty acids (DHA specifically) in each single-capsule serving.
 You’ll only get 15mg CBD in these capsules, but you can easily double up to get more out of each serving.
 And while the additional ingredients are about half of what successful research studies use, they’re much closer to that gold standard than any of our other products with added ingredients.
 Charlotte’s Web’s CBD Muscle Recovery Gummies, for example, contain only 50mg turmeric (one-tenth of what researchers use), whereas our choice for the best fit for most people, Receptra Naturals’ Serious Relief + Turmeric broad-spectrum extract, doesn’t even list how much turmeric is in each serving.
-Not only do we appreciate Elixinol’s transparency, but we also find their choice of added ingredients particularly poignant.
+Not only do we appreciate Elixinol’s transparency, but we also find its choice of added ingredients particularly poignant.
 Turmeric and omega-3 fatty acids have some of the best research backing up their anti-inflammatory and joint-health-supportive properties.

 Cost